jweaver72/EGZUMMER-WIKI/Home.md

-Welcome to the `uv-k5-firmware-custom` wiki!
+# Welcome to the `uv-k5-firmware-custom` wiki!

+On this wiki the (custom and extended) functions are described, which have been realized with this adapted firmware ;-)

+# Chapters

 * [Radio operation](https://github.com/egzumer/uv-k5-firmware-custom/wiki/Radio-operation)